Curious about the Munchkin cat breeds?

-As a newer breed, the Dwelf cat has little to no information about the health issues they’re prone to getting.
+As a newer breed, the Dwelf cat has little to no information about the health problems they’re prone to getting.

 However, Dwelf cats could have a proclivity for HCM due to the genes from the Sphynx.
 But this hasn’t been proven or disproven.

-The Genetta cat is a crossbreed between a Munchkin cat and a Bengal and a Savannah cat.
+The Genetta cat is a crossbreed between a Munchkin and a Bengal and a Savannah cat.

-They feature the short legs of a Munchkin cat and the exotic, spotted coat of the Bengal and the Savannah.
+They feature the stubby legs of Munchkin cats and the exotic, spotted coat of the Bengal and the Savannah.

 Thanks to this mix of genes, Genettas look like little tigers.
 There isn’t a cuter animal on the entire planet than a Genetta cat.